England. Change location

 The MEng individual project

-The MEng individual project provides an opportunity for you to apply your knowledge and skills acquired during your studies to research, analyse and solve an engineering problem.
-This self-directed piece of independent work will require a deep understanding of the relevant engineering practice, related knowledge in literature, and project management.
-You will present your results in a formal technical report.
-Throughout the module an experienced tutor will advise and guide you, but you will be expected to produce your work independently, without close supervision.
+In this project module, you’ll apply your acquired knowledge and skills to research, analyse and solve an engineering problem.
+You’ll present your results in a technical report.
+This self-directed work requires a deep understanding of the relevant engineering practice, related knowledge in literature, and project management.
+You’ll work independently, without close supervision; however, an experienced tutor will advise and guide you throughout.

 What you will study